Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 The practical solution is a two-stage architecture: use the fast bi-encoder pipeline (dense + BM25 + RRF) to get the top 20 candidates, then run a cross-encoder on only those 20 to get a final ranking.
 The cross-encoder sees a small, manageable candidate set and produces a high-quality relevance ordering.
 The top 5 from this final ranking go into the prompt.

 Cross-encoders are themselves transformer models with context window limits.
 A reranker fed a 2,000-token code chunk and a 500-token query is processing a 2,500-token combined input.
-Most openly available reranker models (e.g. ms-marco-MiniLM-L-12) have 512-token limits.
-For code chunks, use a reranker with a larger context window (Cohere's Rerank 3 supports 4,096 tokens; voyage-rerank-2 supports 16K).
-If the combined chunk+query exceeds the reranker's limit, truncate the chunk from the end, not the beginning — the function signature and docstring at the top are more important for reranking than the implementation body.
+General-purpose reranker models like ms-marco-MiniLM-L-12-v2 support 512 subword tokens — which is often enough for a single short function, but not for large class bodies or files.
+For retrieval pipelines that surface large chunks, use a reranker with a larger window: Cohere Rerank 3 supports 4,096 tokens, voyage-rerank-2 supports 16K.
+If the combined chunk+query still exceeds the limit, truncate the chunk from the bottom, not the top — the function signature and docstring are more informative for reranking than the implementation tail.

 For general-purpose document retrieval, cross-encoder reranking consistently improves recall@5 by 10–20% over bi-encoder retrieval alone.
 For code, the benefit depends on how well your embedding model was trained on code.
 If you are using a strong code-specific embedding model with good AST chunking, the hybrid bi-encoder retrieval alone may be good enough for most queries.
 Reranking becomes most valuable when queries are ambiguous or when the codebase has many semantically similar functions that need fine-grained disambiguation.
 It adds latency (typically 50–200ms), so benchmark before committing.